-In 2024, Whole Foods Market launched a program with Too Good To Go ¬, a social impact company that has created a marketplace app for surplus food.
-Through this program, Too Good To Go's app enables customers to access high-quality food at discounted prices at 536 Whole Foods Market stores across the U.S. Whole Foods Market diverted an equivalent of 636,000 meals from waste in the U.S. as part of this effort in 2024, and we are expanding this service to Amazon Fresh locations in the U.S. Additionally, we maintain strong relationships with food charities across our grocery stores, fulfillment centers, and other retail sites to support ongoing donation programs for surplus food.
+In 2024, Whole Foods Market launched a program with enable easier maintenance, repairs, and adaptability for Too Good To Go , a social impact company that has different operational needs.
+This results in more resilient created a marketplace app for surplus food.
+Through infrastructure where components can be efficiently this program, Too Good To Go's app enables customers reused, repaired, or reconfigured, rather than replaced. to access high-quality food at discounted prices at 536 Reducing single-use items and materials: We take a Whole Foods Market stores across the U.S. Whole Foods systematic approach to reducing single-use materials Market diverted an equivalent of 636,000 meals from across our operations.
+Cross-functional working groups waste in the U.S. as part of this effort in 2024, and we collaborate to identify replacement opportunities and are expanding this service to Amazon Fresh locations in source more environmentally efficient, lower-waste the U.S. Additionally, we maintain strong relationships solutions that meet our operating requirements.
+We with food charities across our grocery stores, fulfillment also use a detailed waste stream analysis to evaluate centers, and other retail sites to support ongoing the environmental impact of single-use materials and donation programs for surplus food.